bbauska/LFS170x/readme.md

 Blockchain is a combination of several other underlying technologies that have never been combined so successfully.
 Here are some features that make this new technology so revolutionary.

-Blockchain Features: Distributed Ledger
+<h5>Blockchain Features: Distributed Ledger</h5>
 A ledger is a collection of transactions.
 It is not a collection of assets.
 Assets are part of a transaction, but the ledger records the transaction.
 With a digitally distributed ledger or a blockchain, no one owns the ledger.
 The ledger is distributed among participants in the network, all running the same blockchain protocols.

 It is decentralized in that an identical copy of the ledger exists on every node/computer on the network.

 In 2009 with the publishing of Satoshi Nakamoto’s whitepaper “Bitcoin: A Peer-to-Peer Electronic Cash System” , Bitcoin became the first application to leverage blockchain technology by recording the first asset transfer on a public blockchain ledger.

-Blockchain Features: Peer to Peer Network
+<h5>Blockchain Features: Peer to Peer Network</h5>
 The ledger is stored, updated, and maintained by a peer network.
 Nodes form the infrastructure of a blockchain network.
 They store, spread and preserve the blockchain data, so a blockchain exists on nodes.